Reviewing Lucira Health (LHDX) and Its Competitors

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Lucira Health and its competitors, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Lucira Health and its competitors, as reported by MarketBeat.com.

 |Sell Ratings